bazarnetwork/bazar-core/README.md

 ./bin/run start
 ```
 4. Wait until the synced process can finished and the current height has the same value of the seed node.
 You can check it using the dashboard: [testnet-dashboard.bazar.network](https://testnet-dashboard.bazar.network)
-5. Replace the *DELEGATE_NAME* with a custom name; keep in mind the passphrase of the account you have created before.
+5. Replace the *DELEGATE_NAME* with a custom name using lowercase; keep in mind the passphrase of the account you have created before.
 It will be requested to sign the transaction.
 Create the delegate transaction using the command:
 ```
-./bin/run transaction:create 5 0 1100000000 --asset='{"username":"DELEGATE_NAME"}'.
+./bin/run transaction:create 5 0 1100000000 --asset='{"username":"DELEGATE_NAME"}'
 ```
 Make sure to have enough Bazar Tokens for the transaction.
 If it is needed, you can use the Faucet of Bazar again.
 6. Copy the transaction generated and send it to the seed node of the Bazar network.
 Replace the *TRANSACTION* label with the current one.